jusxtdev/Clavier/README.md

 ## Development Notes

 This project is still in progress.
-The roadmap includes future work such as filtering, search, sorting, cart logic, Redis, Docker, and other production-oriented improvements.
+Planned future work includes filtering, search, sorting, cart logic, Redis, Docker, and other production-oriented improvements.

 Current implementation notes:

 - Product and category listing routes are protected behind authentication.
 - Password reset emails use Nodemailer with Gmail service credentials.
 - Prisma client output is configured to `backend/src/generated/prisma`.
-- There is currently one npm script: `pnpm dev`.
+- Available scripts are `pnpm dev` and `pnpm test`.
-- Tests, Docker configuration, seed scripts, and production build scripts have not been added yet.
+- Docker configuration, seed scripts, and production build scripts have not been added yet.